 The Outstanding Alumni Award recognizes Central Ohio Technical College alumni who have demonstrated personal and professional achievement that brings honor and distinction to the college as well as individual attainment and contributions for the betterment of the community.
-The award is presented at the annual COTC Alumni Council Holiday Reception held in December.
+The award is presented at the annual COTC Alumni Holiday Reception held in December.

 Sheriff Randy Thorp: 2017